-She followed up with her tenth studio album The Emancipation of Mimi, which became the best-selling album in the U.S. in 2005.
-With 2008’s Touch My Body (from her eleventh studio album E=MC²), Carey surpassed Elvis Presley to become second only to the Beatles for the most No. 1 hit singles in the United States.
+She followed up with her 10th studio album, The Emancipation of Mimi, which became the best-selling album in the U.S. in 2005.
+With 2008’s Touch My Body (from her 11th studio album, E=MC²), Carey surpassed Elvis Presley to become second only to the Beatles for the most No. 1 hit singles in the United States.
 Other albums include Memoirs of an Imperfect Angel (2009), Merry Christmas II You (2010), her second holiday album, and Me.
-I Am Mariah . . .The Elusive Chanteuse (2014)
+I Am Mariah . . .The Elusive Chanteuse (2014).

 Carey has sold more than 200 million albums worldwide.
 She is the third best-selling female artist of all time, according to the Recording Industry Association of America.

 In 2012, Carey was chosen as a new judge for season 12 of the popular FOX television show American Idol, taking a seat alongside Randy Jackson, Nicki Minaj and Keith Urban.
-In 2013, she appeared in a small role in The Butler, Lee Daniels' biopic about White House butler Eugene Allen and she voiced a character on the animated television series American Dad! on Fox.
+In 2013, she appeared in a small role in The Butler, Lee Daniels' biopic about White House butler Eugene Allen, and she voiced a character on the animated television series American Dad!

 In January 2015, Carey inked a deal to to take up residency in Las Vegas beginning in May 2016.
-To coincide with her Vegas show, #1 to Infinity, at Caesar's Palace, she released a greatest hits collection, featuring her number one tracks.
+To coincide with her Vegas show, #1 to Infinity, at Caesar's Palace, she released a greatest hits collection, featuring her No. 1 tracks.
 In 2015, she also starred in and directed A Christmas Melody, a holiday movie on the Hallmark Channel.

 In an April 2018 cover story for People, Carey shared the story of her longtime, secretive battle with bipolar II disorder.
 First diagnosed in 2001, after being hospitalized for her breakdown, the singer said she refused to acknowledge it for years.
 "Until recently I lived in denial and isolation and in constant fear someone would expose me," she said.
 "It was too heavy a burden to carry and I simply couldn’t do that anymore."

-Carey said she turned things around after finally reaching out for help, and that she now undergoes therapy and takes medication regularly.
+Carey said she turned things around after finally reaching out for help, and that she began undergoing therapy and taking medication regularly.
 "I'm just in a really good place right now, where I'm comfortable discussing my struggles with bipolar II disorder," she told People.
 "I'm hopeful we can get to a place where the stigma is lifted from people going through anything alone.
 It can be incredibly isolating.
 It does not have to define you and I refuse to allow it to define me or control me."

 In June 1993, Carey married Mottola in a spectacular ceremony at Manhattan's St. Thomas Episcopal Church.
 The couple divorced in 1998.
 Carey then dated Latin singer Luis Miguel for three years, but their relationship reportedly ended in the summer of 2001.